Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks

-\textbf{Fairness of {\system}.} Figure \ref{fig:noniidpretrain_noniidfinetune_cifar} depicts the testing accuracy distributions of the final global model on each client in downstream tasks.
-We provide visualizations for our method, as well as the methods with the second-best average accuracy and the second-lowest variance. {\system} achieves both higher average accuracies compared to other pre-training methods, as well as narrower (i.e., fairer) accuracy distributions with reduced variances.
-Moreover, {\system} effectively shifts low-performing clients on the left towards the right, signifying an enhancement in accuracy for these clients.
-We provide additional visual results across different scenarios in Appendix \ref{ap:histogram}.
+\textbf{Performance distribution comparison.} Figure \ref{fig:noniidpretrain_noniidfinetune_cifar} show the testing accuracy distributions of the final global model on each client in downstream tasks.
+We visualize results for our method and those with the second-best average accuracy and the second-lowest variance from Table~\ref{tbl11111}. {\system} shows consistently narrower distributions, reflecting reduced performance variance.
+Distribution shifts to the right can also be found, indicating higher average accuracy.
+Importantly, {\system} effectively shifts nearly all low-performing clients from the left tail of the baselines towards the right, enhancing accuracy for these clients.
+More results for various scenarios are available in Appendix~\ref{ap:histogram}.

-\textbf{Effect of balancer $\gamma$ in {\system}.} Table \ref{tb:ablation} gives the performance obtained from initializing with {\system} using different balancers $\gamma$ on Tiny-ImageNet.
-A larger $\gamma$ implies that the pre-trained model prioritizes the devices' average performance, whereas a smaller $\gamma$ implies that the pre-trained model aims to improve fairness.
-In Table~\ref{tb:ablation}, as the balancer $\gamma$ increases, we observe an increase in the average accuracy of downstream FL tasks but a decrease in fairness, indicated by higher variance.
-The trend shows that {\system} establishes a robust pre-training environment that mimics downstream FL tasks while allowing control over the relative importance between accuracy and fairness.
+\textbf{Effect of balancer $\gamma$ in {\system}.} Table \ref{tb:ablation} presents the performance of {\system} on Tiny-ImageNet using different balancers $\gamma$.
+A larger $\gamma$ implies that the pre-trained model prioritizes the devices' average performance, whereas a smaller $\gamma$ emphasizes performance balance.
+We see that increasing $\gamma$ lead to higher average accuracy in downstream FL tasks but also greater variance, indicating performance imbalance.
+This trend shows that {\system} allows control over the relative importance between accuracy and balanced performance during pre-training.